franckvalot/opencell-website-test/content/_index.md

     We enable recurring revenue businesses to quickly launch new services, to monetize new revenue streams and deliver improved customer experiences.
   image: /img/uploads/hp_schema.png
-  title: What we provide.
+  title: Agile monetization.
+From quote to cash.
 separator3:
+  description: what kind of client<br>we work with
   number: '03'
-  description: what kind of client<br>we work with
 whatmakesus:
   columns:
     - content: